-Students who exit the following identification groups (English Learners (ELs), Students with Disabilities, Foster, and Homeless) after entering 9th grade will be included in the subgroup for the disaggregated cohort graduation rate reports during their anticipated graduation year.
+Students who exit the following student groups English Learners (ELs), Students with Disabilities, Foster, and Homeless after entering 9th grade are included in the subgroup for the disaggregated cohort graduation rate reports during their anticipated graduation year.

-1.2 Determining Four-Year Adjusted Cohort Graduation Rate
+1. Determining the Adjusted Cohort Graduation Rates

-The following information provides the requirements as defined in the Every Student Succeeds Act (ESSA) and additional business rules applied to cohort data for implementation and calculation of the four-year adjusted cohort graduation rate.
+The following information provides the requirements as defined in the Every Student Succeeds Act (ESSA) and additional business rules applied to cohort data for implementation and calculation of the adjusted cohort graduation rates for the four-year rate and the five-year rate.